-Since I liked the look the drawers got when I sanded them down, I left them be and applied a Black Wax to the fronts using one of my favorite brushes.
+I left the drawer fronts as they were.
+Then, I applied a black wax to the fronts using one of my favorite brushes.
 Zibra brushes are so absolutely versatile for stains, paints, finishes and any project you can think of.
 This particular brush is an older Square Brush I deemed for use for waxing as it was not up to par for paint any longer.
 Brush the wax on and rub off with a soft cloth.

-Using my Stubby Brush, the cabinet gets a nice rich coat of this paint.
+Next, I used two coats of a flat black paint.
+Using my Stubby Brush, the cabinet gets a nice rich coat of paint.
 Application is so easy with the right brush, which is why I can’t get enough of these brushes.
 You can seem them in action on many more of my posts HERE.

 After two coats of paint letting them cure in between, then topping off with wax, my rustic industrial chest is ready to go.
 It’s a far cry from the before, isn’t it?